 The following section provides examples of evidence of professional competence and effectiveness for Associate Professors pursuing promotion to the rank of Professor.
-These standards also apply to the periodic comprehensive post-tenure review of tenured Professors, which takes place every five years following promotion (APS 980204 1.02 c).
+These standards also apply to the periodic comprehensive post-tenure review of tenured Professors, which takes place every five years following promotion (APS 980204 1.02c).

-As described in APS 900417 5.01 b (2), the key distinction between Associate Professor and Professor is demonstrating leadership across performance categories and sustained contribution(s) to the intellectual culture of the University.
-Therefore, in addition to the performance standards for all ranks established above, Professors are evaluated on their leadership in teaching, scholarly and/or creative activity, and service, and their contribution(s) to the intellectual culture of the University.
-To demonstrate leadership, faculty may engage in a broad range of activities such as17:
+As described in APS 900417 5.01b, the key distinction between Associate Professor and Professor is demonstrating leadership across performance categories and sustained contribution(s) to the intellectual culture of the University.
+Therefore, in addition to the performance standards for

+Associate Professor established above, Professors are evaluated on their leadership in teaching, scholarly and/or creative activity, and service, and their contribution(s) to the intellectual culture of the University.
+To demonstrate leadership, faculty may engage in a broad range of activities including, but not limited to, the following:

-- Initiate and/or manage sustained program and student support activities; - Design and/or oversee curriculum development initiatives; - Be a primary investigator or co-investigator of sustained research and/or creative activities that contribute to their discipline; - Introduce and/or contribute extensively to initiatives that enhance the scholarly and/or creative profile of SHSU; - Lead sustained service activities that contribute to the University, profession, or community, as appropriate for the discipline(s);
+- Initiate and/or manage sustained program and student support activities; - Design and/or oversee curriculum development initiatives; - Be a primary investigator or co-investigator of sustained research and/or creative activities that contribute to their discipline; - Introduce and/or contribute extensively to initiatives that enhance the scholarly and/or creative profile of the university; - Sustained attendance and participation in professional conferences, workshops, seminars, or short courses for professional development; - Mentoring less-experienced faculty; - Lead sustained service activities that contribute to the university, profession, or community, as appropriate; - Take on demanding service positions for the department, college, or university (e.g., CHSS or University Curriculum Committee, Faculty Senate, Internal Review Board).